grezniczek/redcap_pdf_actiontags/README.md

 A REDCap External Module that provides action tags for controlling PDF output.

-Please see the [CHANGLOG](CHANGELOG.md) to learn about changes and bugfixes.
-Version 1.1.0 introduced some **breaking** changes.
+Please see the [CHANGELOG](?prefix=redcap_pdf_actiontags&page=CHANGELOG.md) to learn about changes and bugfixes.
+Version 2.0.0 takes advantage of the new `redcap_pdf` hook, which removed all previous limitations.

+**Note**, however, that through the introduction of the _native_ `@HIDDEN-PDF` action tag, the one provided by this module will not work when used with the `blank` or `data` modifier (as the REDCap-provided action tag will force this to always be `all`).
+Thus, if you have been using this tag with one of those modifiers, replace it with the alternative `@PDF-HIDDEN`.

+To test the features of this module, use this [test project](?prefix=redcap_pdf_actiontags&page=Demo/TestProject.xml) (XML metadata and data).

 ## Requirements

-- REDCAP 8.1.0 or newer (tested with REDCap 8.11.11 and 9.0.0).
+- REDCAP 9.5.0 or newer.

 ## How It Works

-This module redirects links to PDF/index.php to itself.
-It replicates the functionality of PDF/index.php, but adds some additional logic to process any PDF action tags, thereby modifying the data and metadata used to generate the PDF.

-## Limitations

-- As this module can only replace the calls to PDF/index.php in links displayed on various pages, users could still craft links to PDF/index.php and thus get access to PDFs which are not processed by this module.
-Thus, using this module **is not a safe way to protect sensible data**.
-- PDFs downloadable at the end of surveys cannot be modified, as the passthrough mechanism from surveys prevents this EM from being injected there.
+This module intercepts calls to the PDF generating function of REDCap and modifies the data dictionary and/or the data to fit what has been set via the action tags provided by this module.

 ## Installation